rfordatascience/tidytuesday/data/2023/2023-04-11/readme.md

 dataset](https://thehumaneleague.org/article/E008R01-us-egg-production-data)
 by [Samara Mendez](https://samaramendez.github.io/).
 Dataset and code is available for this project on OSF at [US Egg Production Data Set](https://osf.io/z2gxn/).

 This dataset tracks the supply of cage-free eggs in the United States from December 2007 to February 2021.
+For TidyTuesday we've used data through February 2021, but the full dataset, with data through the present, is available in the [OSF project](https://osf.io/z2gxn/).

 > In this project, they synthesize an analysis-ready data set that
 > tracks cage-free hens and the supply of cage-free eggs relative to the